aaronshaver/western-sea-walls-idle-game/roadmap.md

 - w basic wall builder
 - 1/10/100/etc. wall, where number is the hit points
-- E basic enemy
+- E enemy
 - R resource tower extracts resources for building and sells resources for money
-- b B bomb enemy tile type that does (larger than normal enemy) damage to all tiles around it
+- B bomb enemy tile type that does (larger than normal enemy) damage to all Player tiles around it
-- L laser enemy tiles that shoot a powerful beam in a straight line (then maybe expire?)
+- S sniper enemy tiles that shoot in a straight line from a distance

 ## Long-term

-- Should look into the inactive tab pauses game thing; may want to try to prevent that
+- Look into the inactive tab pauses game thing; may want to try to prevent that
-- save system: defer until later (will have better idea of what data needs to be saved, etc.)
+- Save system